Other Pay Increases, Allowances or Actions

 In addition, unless the account balance is zero or negative as of the account review, the financial institution must notify the account holder that it has received the garnishment order and provide information regarding the account holder’s rights.

-Non-Tax Debt Owed to the Government—Agencies are allowed to make deductions, within certain limits, from an employee’s wages to help pay a non-tax debt owed by the worker to the federal government.
+Non-Tax Debt Owed to the Government—Agencies are allowed to make deductions, within certain limits, from an employee’s pay to help pay a non-tax debt owed by the worker to the federal government.
 Generally, under 5 U.S.C.
 5514, federal agencies (including a non-appropriated fund instrumentality of the Department of Defense or United States Coast Guard) are authorized to liquidate an employee’s government indebtedness by making installment deductions, or requiring the debtor’s employing agency to make such deductions, in amounts not to exceed 15 percent of the employee’s disposable pay.
-OPM may garnishee the disposable pay of an individual to collect delinquent non-tax debts owed to the United States without first obtaining a court order.
-OPM rules at 5 CFR 179 incorporate Treasury Department procedures at 31 CFR 285; similar rules governing U.S. Postal Service employees specifically are at 39 CFR 492.
+The Office of Personnel Management may garnishee the disposable pay of an individual to collect delinquent non-tax debts owed to the United States without first obtaining a court order.
+OPM rules at 5 CFR 179 incorporate Treasury Department procedures at 31 CFR 285; similar rules for U.S. Postal Service employees are at 39 CFR 492.

 Before any deductions may be withheld, the agency generally must notify the employee of its intention to collect the debt by setoff and provide notification of the employee’s right to request reconsideration or a waiver of the indebtedness, and of the employee’s right to an administrative hearing conducted by an individual who is not subject to the control of the head of the claiming agency.
 (If an agency chooses this alternative, the hearing is before an administrative law judge.)
 There is no statute of limitations for collection by salary offset of non-tax debt owed to the federal government.

-In the event a debtor-employee retires or resigns or otherwise terminates employment before the amount of the indebtedness is completely collected, agencies are authorized to make deductions from later payments of any nature due the individual (for example, from lump-sum payments for leave or retirement contributions; see 5 CFR 550.
-1101 et seq.).
+In the event a debtor-employee retires or resigns or otherwise terminates employment before the amount of the indebtedness is completely collected, agencies are authorized to make deductions from later payments of any nature due the individual (for example, from lump-sum payments for leave or retirement contributions; see 5 CFR 550.1101).

 The agency head may (with some exceptions) waive the repayment of an erroneous overpayment of pay or allowances under 5 U.S.C.
 5584.
 Employees also may question the validity of their indebtedness by filing an appeals claim.